 Abraham Maslow, a prominent psychologist, introduced his Hierarchy of Needs in the 1940s.
-Maslow’s work, along with others, signaled a shift from focusing on human weaknesses to focusing on human potential.
+His work, along with others, signaled a shift from focusing on human weaknesses to focusing on human potential.
 Maslow’s Hierarchy has been used in teacher education for decades and can continue to have a positive impact on students for years to come.

 Maslow’s Hierarchy of Needs

 Maslow believed that human nature is inherently good or neutral, and that people are most likely to reach their full potential when basic needs are met.
 He developed a hierarchy of needs with the most basic needs at the bottom of the pyramid.